 It’s easy to focus on the upfront cost of an AED cabinet, but a budget-friendly choice isn’t always the most economical one in the long run.
 A cheaper cabinet might not hold up over time or could lack features like alarms that are critical for security and awareness.
 Investing in a quality cabinet from the start helps you meet safety standards and can prevent future expenses related to maintenance or replacement.
 When planning your budget, think beyond the hardware.
 Factor in costs for professional installation, clear signage, and ongoing AED program management to keep the device ready for use.
 If a large initial purchase is a concern, exploring an AED rental program can be a great way to get high-quality equipment while managing cash flow.

-Addressing Building Layout and Design Issues
+Solving Tricky Layout and Design Problems

 Not every wall is a good candidate for an AED.
 Finding a spot that meets ADA guidelines can be tricky, especially in buildings with narrow hallways, unique architectural features, or limited wall space.
 The rules are clear: the AED cannot stick out more than four inches from the wall in a walkway, and the highest operable part should be no more than 48 inches from the floor.
 This ensures it doesn’t become a hazard and remains accessible to someone in a wheelchair.
 If your walls are all glass or your hallways are too tight, you may need to consider a recessed cabinet or a freestanding AED stand.
 Getting expert placement guidance can help you identify compliant locations you might have overlooked.